zamm-dev/dev-notes/general-notes/linux-mint.md

 export QT_IM_MODULE=ibus
 ```

-Install some keyboard in Keyman.
+Install some keyboard in Keyman (for example, `khmer_angkor`).
 Start the ibus daemon, and then in ibus preferences, pick the language for the Keyman keyboard you just installed.
 It will then ask you to pick from different available keyboards for that language, and the one you just installed on Keyman should be visible.

+We find that some applications don't recognize the new keyboard input until we restart the entire computer.

 ### Starting ibus automatically